rhamenator/ai-scraping-defense/docs/prompt_router.md

 Escalation Engine sends all classification prompts to this service rather than talking to the models directly.

-The router reads the length of the prompt and, if it exceeds `MAX_LOCAL_TOKENS`, it forwards the payload to the cloud proxy.
+The router counts the tokens in the prompt and, if the count exceeds `MAX_LOCAL_TOKENS`, it forwards the payload to the cloud proxy.
 Otherwise it targets the local LLM endpoint.

 ## Configuration